cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   By default Cylc runs :term:`jobs <job>` on the machine where the workflow is running.
-We can tell Cylc to run jobs on other machines by setting the :term:`platform` setting: If, for example you want to run a task job on a platform called ``powerful_computer`` you would write:
+   By default Cylc runs :term:`task jobs <job>` on the same machine as the scheduler.
+It can run them on other machines too if we set the :term:`platform` like this:

 .. code-block:: cylc

    [runtime]
        [[hello_computehost]]
            script = echo "Hello Compute Host"
-           platform = powerful_computer
+           platform = powerful_computer  # Must be defined in Cylc global config!

 .. _background processes: https://en.wikipedia.org/wiki/Background_process
 .. _job scheduler: https://en.wikipedia.org/wiki/Job_scheduler